fluxcd/community/GOVERNANCE.md

 must be invited to such closed meetings, except for any Maintainer who is accused of a CoC violation.

+Note: Refer to [our security process](https://fluxcd.io/security) for more information on how security issues are handled in particular.

 ## Roles and Process in the Flux Community

 See